 To become self-insured, either as an individual employer or as part of an employer group, you must first be certified by the Missouri Division of Workers’ Compensation.

 If you neglect to provide workers’ comp to your workers, you can be charged with a misdemeanor.
-If found guilty, you may face a penalty of three times the workers’ comp premium you should have paid, up to a maximum of $50,000.
+If found guilty of noncompliance, you may face a penalty of three times the workers’ comp premium you should have paid, up to a maximum of $50,000.
 You will also be responsible for paying for the medical or rehab expenses of injured employees.

 If caught without workers’ compensation a second time, you could be charged with a felony.

 If an employee dies as a result of a work-related injury or illness, some family members may receive death benefits.
-These include weekly payments to cover a portion of the deceased employee’s income, along with funeral and burial costs.
+In Missouri, these include weekly payments to cover a portion of the deceased employee’s income, along with up to $5,000 for funeral and burial costs.